 Use this blueberry simple syrup to make homemade blueberry lemonade to share with the whole family.
-It's especially refreshing in the summertime.
 You can also use this homemade syrup for blueberry cocktails like this sparkling blueberry vodka lemonade!
+I also love using it to add blueberry flavor to my coffee!

 🤩 impressive & inventive.
 Get ready to wow your friends and family at your next gathering with your ingenious use of blueberries!
 You can add this syrup to any beverage you like, from iced tea to cocktails!